jobyh/cookiecutter-moodle-env/README.md

 ```

 Change into the created directory and clone your Moodle or Totara
-into a directory called `html` theninitialise the environment.
+into a directory called `html` then initialise the environment.
 You only need to do this once:

 ```